mykin-ai/expo-audio-stream/README.md

 - `playSound(audio: string, turnId: string)`: Plays a sound while recording is active.
 Uses voice processing to prevent feedback.

 - `playWav(base64Wav: string)`: Plays a WAV format audio directly.
-Useful for playing complete WAV files without chunking.
+Unlike playSound(), this method plays the audio directly without queueing.
 The audio data should be base64 encoded WAV format.

 - `stopSound()`: Stops the currently playing sound in simultaneous mode.

+- `clearSoundQueueByTurnId(turnId: string)`: Clears the sound queue for a specific turn ID in simultaneous mode.

 - `interruptSound()`: Interrupts the current sound playback in simultaneous mode.